danielang2020/danielang2020.github.io/practices/sentence.md

 - We need to leave here at 4 if we wanna get there on time.
 Understood/Noted.
 - (Task) Can you pick up those packages later?
 Consider it done./ Done.

+- What are you up to this weekend?
+There is a lot going on.

+- What is something you need to get done today?

+- All I want/need is to pass the exam.
+- The doctor said what I want is to exercise every day.  - it's not necessarily something you really want.
+- What I want/need is a hot shower.

+- I'm not in on the joke.